Emily Fraresso: Banking on a new social impact chapter

 CSI: How did your not-for-profit and social enterprise customers respond to the pandemic?

 Emily: COVID-19 and the ongoing lockdowns have been quite challenging for many of our customers and community partners.
 While many organisations have had to suspend programs, reduce staff numbers and cancel fundraising activities, it’s been pleasing to see the investment in improving business process, systems, governance and engagement during this time.

 The sector has demonstrated an ability to adapt and be nimble.
-Recently, our social enterprise partners including STREAT, Melbourne Farmers Markets, CERES, Collingwood Children`s Farm, Cultivating Community, Open Food Network and Common Ground Project, joined forces to create Moving Feast, which is providing food relief to thousands of vulnerable Victorians during the pandemic.
+Recently, our social enterprise partners, including STREAT, Melbourne Farmers Markets, CERES, Collingwood Children's Farm, Cultivating Community, Open Food Network and Common Ground Project, joined forces to create Moving Feast, which provided food relief to thousands of vulnerable Victorians during the pandemic.